 - “Portrait of Madame X” by John Singer Sargent

 - “Portrait of Madame X” by John Singer Sargent shows a socialite named Virginie Amélie Avegno Gautreau, an American expatriate who was married to a French banker.
-The portrait shows a woman posing in a black satin dress with jewelled straps.
-The pale flesh tone of the subject contrast against a dark coloured dress and background.
-The model was who became notorious in Parisian high society for her beauty and rumoured infidelities.
+The portrait shows a woman posing in a black satin dress with jeweled straps.
+The pale flesh tone of the subject contrast with her dark-colored clothing and background.
+The model was who became notorious in Parisian high society for her beauty and rumored infidelities.
 Her beauty made her an object of fascination for artists.